tiif/mrt-speedrunner/README.md

 - From DT34 to TE8

 ### Further improvements
 - Error handling if the something wrong with the api call.
 The whole page will be blank if there is any error for now.
 - Show menu bar for start and end station
 - Support station name output instead of station code

+### Contribution
+If anyone is interested in improving this project, please submit a PR.
+Any question regarding the implmentation please submit an issue.